RealFascinated/beatsaber-overlay/README.md

 yarn dev
 ````

-Lastly, open the projeect with an IDE of your choice :)
+Lastly, open the project with an IDE of your choice :)